great-expectations/great_expectations/docs/guides/expectations/features_custom_expectations/how_to_add_input_validation_for_an_expectation.md

 ### 2. Defining the validation method

-We define the `validate_configuration` method of our Custom Expectation class to ensure that the input parameters constitute a valid configuration, and doesn't contain illogical or incorrect values.
+We define the `validate_configuration(...)` method of our Custom Expectation class to ensure that the input parameters constitute a valid configuration, and doesn't contain illogical or incorrect values.
 For example, if `min_value` is greater than `max_value`, `max_value=True`, or `strict_min=Joe`, we want to throw an exception.
 To do this, we're going to write a series of `assert` statements to catch invalid values for our parameters.

-To begin with, we want to create our `validate_configuration` method and ensure that a configuration is set:
+To begin with, we want to create our `validate_configuration(...)` method and ensure that a configuration is set:

 ```python file=../../../../tests/integration/docusaurus/expectations/creating_custom_expectations/expect_column_max_to_be_between_custom.py#L149-L163
 ```